Document Parsing for RAG: A Complete Guide for 2026

 • Detects bounding boxes for semantic blocks

-• Classifies elements (Title, NarrativeText, ListItem, Table, etc.)
+• Classifies elements such as Title, NarrativeText, ListItem, and Table

 • Preserves spatial relationships and hierarchy